BigHandsorg/Vs-Code/README.md

 After downloading C/C++ extension as recommended " includepath to configurations."
 I now have vs_bootstrapper on the side, which seems to have 50+ source controls in it and I don't know what they do...
 I am still unable to run C++ code at this time.

+Success  Downloaded Gcc, put it in my c folder and went into edit system environment to include Gcc folder in the path.
+Then In VS code, I added an extension called "code runner"

+New error.
+Identifier "cout" and "endl" is underfined